PawanBahirat/Notes/README.md

 The space complexity will be O(N) because, as at any time, we will be storing all the numbers.

-### Find the Median of a Number Stream
+### Sliding Window Median
 <hr>

-- Problem Statement :
+- Problem Statement (Find the Median of a Number Stream:

 Given an array of numbers and a number ‘k’, find the median of all the ‘k’ sized sub-arrays (or windows) of the array.